sayyid5416/pyinstaller/README.md

 # Outputs
-  - `executable_path`: Path where generated executable files are stored
+  - `executable_path`: Path where generated executable files are stored on the runner
-  - `is_uploaded`: Returns true, if executable was uploaded as artifact successfully
+  - `is_uploaded`: Returns true, if executable was uploaded _(as artifact)_ successfully

 <br>